zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

       - /root/restore:/restore
 ```

+Note that this configuration is less secure than our repository server setup (no HTTPS, for example), but it is way easier this way.

 Now we can configure the remote repository server through our local Kopia WebUI at `http://[local-IP]:51515` (note: **http**), username "kopiagui" and password "gfmh7qevukqnur58" (or other values, see your local compose file).

 -> Select Storage Type -> Kopia Repository Server

 Set the "Server address" to the IP of your Synology NAS (I use [Tailscale](https://tailscale.com/) on both the NAS and the local PC) with the correct IP (example here: "https://100.95.65.71:51515").
-We also need to add the repository server's fingerprint, which we noted from the container's log after its first start (example here: "321a09df468f2fd7a7cb198a2aa195015014ae839409f5ca32718e34bd31e09c")
+We also need to add the repository server's fingerprint, which we noted from the container's log after its first start (example here: "321a09df468f2fd7a7cb198a2aa195015014ae839409f5ca32718e34bd31e09c").
+Here we also have to insert our credentials (login "user2@remotehost" & password "12345678"), the login can be changed from its default value via the Advanced View below.

 Now we can create our first snapshot: